 All CAFT work is conducted within the appropriate legislation and through the powers and responsibilities as set out within the financial regulations section of the Council's constitution.
-CAFT supports the Chief Operating Officer in fulfilling their statutory obligation under section 151 of the Local Government Act 1972 to ensure the protection of public funds and to have an effective system of prevention and detection of fraud and corruption.
+CAFT supports the Chief Finance Officer in fulfilling their statutory obligation under section 151 of the Local Government Act 1972 to ensure the protection of public funds and to have an effective system of prevention and detection of fraud and corruption.
 It supports the Council's commitment to a zero tolerance approach to fraud, corruption, bribery and other irregularity including any Money Laundering activity.

 The Council has a responsibility to protect the public purse through proper administration and control of the public funds and assets to which it has been entrusted.
-The work of the CAFT over the years means that there is a much stronger anti-fraud culture within the Council, however, we recognise that we must continue to further develop this culture with awareness through communications campaigns, new, innovative working practices and the strengthening of our skills and partnership work.
+The work of the CAFT over the years means that there is a much stronger anti-fraud culture within the Council, however, we recognise that we must always further develop and strengthen this culture with awareness through communications campaigns, new innovative working practices and the development of our skills and partnership work.

-We are committed to closer collaboration with Internal Audit as demonstrated through conducting joint reviews and for the first time utilising the data from the National Fraud Initiative exercise to ensure that we have an intelligence led approach to inform audit reviews and targeted sampling.
+We are committed to closer collaboration with Internal Audit as demonstrated through conducting joint reviews, through intelligence and utilising data from the National Fraud Initiative exercise, to ensure that we have a risk based approach to inform audit reviews and targeted sampling.

-Work processes in the team have been reviewed in the last year and are designed for compliance with legislation and best practice as well as maximum efficiency.
+Work processes are designed for compliance with legislation and best practice as well as maximum efficiency.

-The team is structured so as to support the following work streams:Corporate Fraud (which includes Blue Badge Fraud and Misuse Investigations), Tenancy Fraud (which includes Housing Needs, Subletting and Right to Buy fraud) and Financial Investigations in accordance with the Proceeds of Crime Act.
+The team is structured so as to support the following work streams:-Corporate Fraud (which includes Staff Fraud, Blue Badge Fraud and Misuse Investigations), Tenancy Fraud (which includes Housing Needs, Subletting, Right to Buy and Succession fraud) and Financial Investigations in accordance with the Proceeds of Crime Act.
 We continue to review all fraud related policies, working procedures and processes to ensure that they reflect best practice and legislative requirements, whilst contributing to the to the overall objectives of the team and that we are efficient, effective and provide value for money.

 CAFT continue to provide an efficient value for money counter fraud service and that is able to investigate all referrals or data matches to an appropriate outcome.
 CAFT also provide advice and support to every aspect of the organisation including its partners and contractors.
 This advice varies between fraud risk, prevention and detection, money laundering and other criminal activity as well as misconduct and misuse of public funds.
-Some of the matters will progress to criminal investigation and others will not, but in all cases appropriate actions, such as disciplinary or recovery are taken.
+Some of the matters will progress to criminal investigation and others will not, but in all cases appropriate actions, such as disciplinary or asset recovery are taken.
 It is this element of the work of CAFT that is hard to quantify statistically.